-- Provide a comprehensive multidisciplinary assessment for clients with complex chronic multisystem conditions such as ES/MCS, ME/CFS and FM and to make recommendations to their treating physicians regarding the management of their ongoing health care needs.
+- Provide a comprehensive assessment for clients with complex chronic multisystem conditions such as ES/MCS, ME/CFS and FMS and to make recommendations to their treating physicians regarding the management of their ongoing health care needs.

 - Gain a better understanding of the health-care needs of those with these chronic complex multisystem conditions through participation in clinical research.

 We are currently trying to gather information that will help improve quality of care at the EHC.
-We’d appreciate if you would complete this anonymous survey.
-Importantly, this data will also contribute to informing the current Provincial Task Force for Environmental Health before the June 2018 deadline for their next report.
-Individuals have the opportunity to have their voices heard to shape future care for those with environmental illness.
+We would appreciate you completing this anonymous survey.
+Individuals will have the opportunity to have their voices heard to shape future care for those with environmental illness.
 Please see the survey link below:

 Women’s College Hospital Environmental Health Clinic Quality and Impact of Care Survey

-A physician referral is required.
+Physician referral is required.
 Blood work is required as part of the referral process.
-Learn more about the referral process.
+Learn more about the Referral Process below.